-For contracts entered into or modified on or after the date of initial application or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
+The Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception of the contract.
 Such contract will not be reassessed unless the terms and conditions of the contract are subsequently changed.
-As a practical expedient, leases with similar characteristics are accounted on a portfolio basis when the Group reasonably expects that the effects on the consolidated financial statements would not differ materially from individual leases within the portfolio.